MetricsDAO/core-evm-contracts/README.md

 This repo contains the smart contracts for the Metrics DAO implementatin running on EVM-compatible blockchains.

+Contract documentation can be found in the [Gitbook](https://metricsdao.gitbook.io/product-documentation/contracts/questionapi)

 ## Vesting Design [WIP]

 Vesting leverages block-height based distribution of $METRIC based on a share distribution.
 This mechanism is layered and therefore abstracted - so while there is a Vesting Contract which handles the primary vesting schedule and distribution, the Vesting Contract will distribute tokens to the Rewards-Payout contract which will also need to handle vesting schedules and distrubtions to the various mechanims for rewards payouts.